R31GNDEV/DuhKotaBOT/README.md

 - Miscellaneous utilities like `/canijailbreak`
 - And much more!

-GIR is custom made for the r/Jailbreak server and therefore there is no publicly running bot you can invite to your own server.
+DuhKota is custom made for Dakota's Safe Space server and therefore there is no publicly running bot you can invite to your own server.
 However, you can self-host it as is or fork the code and modify it to your own requirements!

 > See also: [Bloo](https://github.com/DiscordGIR/Bloo) and [GIR](https://github.com/DiscordGIR/GIR)